Before becoming a driver, there are several requirements that must be met.

 It is only after these checks have been satisfied that an applicant can become a licensed driver.

-If their licence is revoked, this decision is recorded on NR3S, in case the driver tries to apply for a licence at another authority.
+If their licence is suspended or revoked, this decision is recorded on NR3S, in case the driver tries to apply for a licence at another authority.
 The Council also considers whether the complaints against the driver necessitate consideration by the Disclosure and Barring Service for the former driver to be added to the children and/or vulnerable adults barred lists.

 The driver can only undertake work in a vehicle licensed by City of Wolverhampton Council.
 Annual DBS checks are also carried out on vehicle licence applicants, as well as a check that the vehicle is insured for public and/or private hire.
 A Ministry of Transport (MOT) certificate dated no more than 10 days prior to the application date must also be provided.
 The vehicle is then checked in person by our trained vehicle inspectors.
 Operator door signage is prohibited by Wolverhampton, to prevent it being used as a de facto identifier of a licensed vehicle, as operator signage is easy to fraudulently produce, buy and steal.
 This is to reduce the risk of the public unknowingly using unlicensed vehicles.